47degrees/org/README.md

 Let's break it down:

 - `:organization` is the name of your org in GitHub
+- `:organization-name` is the human-readable name of your org. `:organization` will be used if not provided.
 - `:logo` is a map with the source URL (`:src`) of your org logo and where it should link to (`:href`)
 - `:links` is a vector with maps that containt link text (`:text`) and href (`:href`)
 - `:social` is a map for specifying the handles in different social networks